-Note 6 Retirement plan
+Note 7 Retirement plan

 The School offers a 401(k) plan for all qualifying employees who are age 21 or older.
 Employees are eligible for the plan immediately upon employment.
 Participation in the plan is voluntary.
 Employees can make pretax contributions up to a maximum of 95% of their annual compensation, up to IRS limits for each calendar year.
 For employees that have completed one year of eligibility service, the School matches 100% of an employee's contribution up to 3% of the employee's annual compensation, plus 50% of an employee's contribution that are between 3% and 5% of an employee's annual compensation.
-For the years ended June 30, 2022 and 2021, the School's matching contribution was \$90,909 and \$84,101, respectively.
+For the years ended June 30, 2023 and 2022, the School's matching contribution was \$117,237 and \$90,909, respectively.
 Such plan assets are held in a separate trust and are not included in the accompanying financial statements.
 All plan assets are held for the exclusive benefit of the plan's participants and beneficiaries.

-Note 7 SBA loans payable
+Note 8 SBA loans payable

 On May 24, 2020, the School obtained a loan of \$150,000 from the SBA under its Economic Injury Disaster Loan ("EIDL") assistance program in light of the impact of the COVID-19 pandemic on the School.
 The proceeds are to be used for working capital purposes and is collateralized by all of the School's assets.
 Interest accrues at the rate of 2.75% per annum.
-Installment payments, including principal and interest, are due monthly beginning October 24, 2022.
+Installment payments, including principal and interest, are due monthly beginning November 24, 2022.
 The balance of principal and interest is payable over the next 30 years from the date of the EIDL.
+Each payment will be applied first to interest accrued to the date of receipt of each payment, and the balance, if any, will be applied to principal.
 There are no penalties for prepayment.
-The EIDL balance as of June 30, 2022 and 2021 was \$150,000.
+The EIDL balance as of June 30, 2023 and 2022 was \$150,000.